codelingo/docs/docs/getting-started.md

 ## Configuration

 All configuration for your project is driven by `.lingo` files.
-Each project requires at least one `.lingo` file at root, however multiple files can be used.
+Each project requires at least one `.lingo` file, however multiple files can be used.

 TODO: